jeffreyflorek/odin-recipes/README.md

-# odin-recipes
+# Project: Recipes

-Recipes Project for The Odin Project
+This my Recipes website for The Odin Project.
+The purpose of this website is to demonstrate an understanding of the fundamentals of HTML.